thereal-atom/thereal-atom/README.md

 - 👋 I'm currently working on my discord bot, proton with a fully functional web dashboard
 - 👀 I’m interested in Space, engineering, coding of cource
 - 🌱 I’m currently learning React and other javascript frameworks such as angular, vue and next , i want to learn python for machine learning and kotlin/swift for mobile app development.
 As well as c/c++, go, rust and assembly for fun
-- 📫 The best way to reach me is on discord in my server - https://discord.gg/eVVc4jJfDa or dms - Atomツ#6969
+- 📫 The best way to reach me is on discord in my [server](https://discord.gg/eVVc4jJfDa) or dms - Atomツ#6969

 ## Connect with me: